 MP for Bolton North East

-Kirith Entwistle is a Labour (Co-op) MP for Bolton North East, elected in July 2024.
-She sits on the Modernisation Committee and the Speaker's Advisory Committee on Works of Art, and is a member of the Secure 16 to 19 Academies Bill committee.
-The data provided does not include details of her career before entering Parliament.
+Kirith Entwistle is the Labour (Co-op) MP for Bolton North East, elected in 2024.
+She currently sits on several committees, including the Modernisation Committee and the Speaker's Advisory Committee on Works of Art, and serves on the Secure 16 to 19 Academies Bill committee.
+Previously she was a member of the Women and Equalities Committee and participated in committees related to the Terrorism (Protection of Premises) Bill and the Data (Use and Access) Bill [HL].

 Generated 21 February 2026